mushfiqur-rahman/google_spreadhseetapi_mui_autocomplete/README.md

 # MUI Autocomplete using Django Rest API and Google Spreadsheet API

 I made this task(this is not project) for learning purpose where I converted Google Spreadsheed to REST API, then converted data formation using python django and after that I used it on React MUI autocomplete.

+## What you will learn:
+___
+* How to make Google Spreadsheet to REST API?
+* How to use Google Spreadsheet API in Python Django?
+* How to Install React JS with vite js according new official Documents?
+* How to Connect Django and Reactjs using Django Rest Framework and Fetch API?
+* How to Show API data to Material UI or MUI Autocomplete?
+* How to Post MUI Autocomplete to Django through API?
+* Throttle Time set using loading function

 ### Tutorial